Badger Boiler IBC 150 2013

-In the United Kingdom it is now mandatory to install condensing boilers in new construction and retrofit.
-Today most domestic boiler manufacturers offer condensing boilers (7 manufacturers offer 95 AFUE boilers!) most of which utilize European design and/or manufactured components.
+In the United Kingdom it is now mandatory to install condensing boilers in new construction and retrofits.
+Today most domestic boiler manufacturers offer condensing boilers (9 manufacturers offer 95 AFUE boilers!) most of which utilize European design and/or manufactured components.
 Many thousands of condensing boilers are operating in the US.
-In fact I recently serviced one of the first condensing boilers still working since 1990!
+In fact we recently serviced one of the first condensing boilers still working since 1990!

-Mod/Con boilers stand-alone in the level of sophistication they bring to any heating system.
-Early condensing boilers like the ones I sold and serviced in the 80's and 90's would condense (that is, reduce the stack temperature from say 550 degrees Fahrenheit to 100°F) only when installed properly in an appropriate heating system.
+Mod/Con boilers stand alone in the level of sophistication they bring to any heating system.
+Early condensing boilers like the ones sold and serviced in the 80's and 90's would condense (that is, reduce the stack temperature from say 550 degrees Fahrenheit to 100°F) only when installed properly in an appropriate heating system.

-Today a microprocessor is used to regulate the burner and produce the lowest water temperature necessary to replace the heat lost by your .
+Today a microprocessor is used to regulate the burner and produce the lowest water temperature necessary to replace the heat lost by your in your home.
 This low water temperature keeps the boilers condensing (and running) as much as possible.
 Operating like cruise control on your car, the boiler senses the outside air temperature and ramps the boiler operating temperature up and down with the weather.
 This is called OUTDOOR RESET and the combination of outdoor reset, condensate energy recovery and burner modulation has made the Mod/Con boiler the unmatched energy saver for space and hot water heating.
-Today there is a Mod/Con that will work with any hydronic system and improve performance, comfort and efficiency.
+Today there is a Mod/Con that will work with any hydronic system and is guaranteed to improve performance, comfort and efficiency.

-Most Mod/Cons can be set on the floor, hung on a wall, use plastic pipe for intake air and chimney and are nearly silent while operating!
+Most Mod/Cons can be set on the floor, hung on a wall, use plastic pipe for intake air and exhaust and are nearly silent while operating!